-III WAR REPORT CHARACTERISATION ASPECTS QUOTATIONS IMPLIED MEANING Qualities Kindness - "The usual roughly paved caravan track led over it between justice over it."
+WAR REPORT III - A PASS, A KING, AND A MOUNTAIN CHARACTERISATION ASPECTS QUOTATIONS IMPLIED MEANING Qualities Kindness - "The usual roughly paved caravan track led over it between justice over it."
 To communicate how soldiers appear to him, the writer underlines the kindness with which they turn to him.
-Indeed they patiently explain him the position of the mountains (Montenero) and the line of the Italian trenches.
+Indeed, they patiently explain him the position of the mountains (Montenero) and the line of the Italian trenches.
 They also "kindly offer" him a coffee.
 Tenacity - "But if you make a road, you must make a road."
 Kipling construct an idea of the soldiers that reveal their positive willfulness and motivation.
-Skills Territorial knowledge - "A falcon swooped off the hill-top and hung thousand feet below" Endurance - "It is the infinite labour imposed on you by your mere surroundings that impresses me most of all.
+Skills Territorial knowledge - "A falcon swooped off the hill-top and hung thousand feet below" Endurance "It is the infinite labour imposed on you by your mere surroundings that impresses me most of all.
 Everything you handle seems to end in a two-hundred-pound package taken up the side of a house, and yet you have heavy artillery on the edge of glaciers.
 It's a new convention."
 The soldiers are characterize by their extraordinary knowledge of the territory and ability of keeping it under control, indeed "their eyes were set to views of very distant horizons" and "we looked down as the falcons do".
 So he characterizes them with the metaphor of "falcon": great volatile that are able to reconnoiter and hunt, to bring out their preparation and their endurance.

-King's values "Many pleasant tales are current in his armiesin stark simplicity among his men and full hazards of war" Kipling praises the popular general, that is "very much of a man as well as a statesman", and "moves temperate, loyal, keen, in stark simplicity among his men and full hazards of war".
+The King's values "Many pleasant tales are current in his armiesin stark simplicity among his men and full hazards of war" Kipling praises the popular general, that is "very much of a man as well as a statesman", and "moves temperate, loyal, keen, in stark simplicity among his men and full hazards of war".
 So he outlines the qualities that a great general must have.
 The king's characterization has the function to convey the reader the Italian soldiers' abilities, like temperate and loyal.
 Actions "'True.
 But these are our surroundings, and our people are used to them.
 They are used to getting load up and down hill; used to handling things and straps and gears and harness and beasts and stones all their lives; besides, we've been at it for two years.
-That is why the procession moves.'"
+That is why the procession moves."
 The reporter tells about soldiers' actions in order to give a good image of them.
 At first, he refers to the Italian soldiers' attitude, and then, he tells about soldiers' actions and skills in war.
-Setting and condition of war "Believe me, we do not lay one stone more than we have to.
+Setting and condition of war "Believe me; we do not lay one stone more than we have to.
 You are seeing the roads in spring.
 We make them for winter in the mountains.
 They must be roads to stand everything."
 The territorial description has the purpose to underline Italian soldiers' conditions in war and abilities in work.
 The writer makes the reader understand the soldiers' conditions with metaphors, indeed he says that the enemy "hunted" them, as if they would be animals searched and hunted.
-In the Italian translation, the word "hunted" is translated with "snidarli", that refers to them as birds and their land as their home.
-War influence "The officer spoke without emotion.
-He and a few million others had been goaded out of their known life to achieve the incredible.
-They had left the faculty of wonder" "But these are our surroundings, and our people are used to them" "Love has gone out of this huge basin of the Dolomites now, and the mountaineering is done by platoons in order to kill men, not by individuals who read papers before Alpine Clubs."
-The writer underlines how war changed the soldiers.
-War take them away emotions, they are used to seeing so many tragedies that they are not surprised anymore.
-As if now they are insensible, indeed in the Italian version soldiers are compared to a machine.
-Lots of times Kipling refers to the changes war take with it.
-He wants make the reader understand the break of the quotidian life and the traditions.
+In the Italian translation, the word "hunted" is translated with "snidarli" that refers to them as birds and their land as their home.